aditya-suripeddi/covstats/README.md

 ## Application

->The request header should contain:
+>The request header should contain ( middleware part of code in server.go should not be commented for this):
 ```Content-Type: "application/json"```
 >The error response should be: